 Gardening in El Lago

-Trowels & Tribulations in a Suburban Garden - June Issue
+Trowels & Tribulations in a Suburban Garden - November Issue

 By: Donna J. Ward, Certified Texas Master Gardener (Note: This is a reprint of Donna's article that appears in the La Ventana del Lago.)

 Brrr, don't you just love a crisp November morning?
 Gets me in the cleaning mode - No, not inside - outside.
 Don't overlook the fall gardening chores.
 Creepy-crawlies are investigating shelters to spend the winter so rake up those dead annuals, twigs and other debris.
 Put those leaves into the compost pile.
 What - you don't have a compost pile - why not?
 Don't make me go into the attributes of Mother Nature's nutrient enriched, heat and cool preserving, moisture retention and cheapest soil amendment (free, except for some sweat equity) that you can work into any veggie or flower bed.
 Cut back dead foliage on perennials not only to improve the garden's appearance, but to eliminate winter quarters for the creepy-crawlies.
 Toss that debris into the compost bin.

 If you are a savvy gardener, you know that now is the time to fork some of that compost into what is your spring veggie garden or flower bed.
 Beds prepared now will have time to weather before planting.